rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 	Enter apex_user for Username, select Reader for Role and click Add User.

 22. Notice that < your username > is already listed as Administrator.
-You can now close the dialog.
+You can now close the dialogue.

 23. Now, you are ready to define and apply the authorization schemes to each application component.